 Metadata Schemas

 A Metadata Schema is used to define the metadata fields that need to be filled out on the Metadata screen of an asset.
 Each schema defines the fields and their type, whether or not it is required, the default value of the field, whether or not it can be edited and which fields appear in the HTML source code of the page.
-You can create as many Metadata Schemas as you want in the system.

 Details Screen

-The Details screen allows you to set up your Metadata Schema by adding sections and fields.
+The Details screen allows you to set up your Metadata Schema by adding Sections and Fields.

 Details